 The self-propel drive has a pretty solid speed range.
 There’s plenty of top-end speed to keep up with my 6’ 2” frame.
 I’d actually like the low end to go a little lower.
 It’s fine most of the time.
 But when the grass is really tall and thick, I like to slow things down even more.

 Lift up the hood and we find two battery ports.
-You only need one pack to run the mower and it will automatically switch over when first battery dies.
+You only need one pack to run the mower.
+The mower automatically switches over when the first battery is used up.

 Moving around to the deck, you adjust the height with a single point adjustment.
 With the larger design and heavier weight that comes with it, it would have been understandable to move to a 2- or 4-point system.
 Instead, the design team kept it simpler for you.